Termix-SSH/Docs/docs/json-import.md

 - **`credentialId`** - ID of existing credential (number) - Required if `authType` is `"credential"`
   - Note: Credentials must be created in Termix before importing hosts that reference them.
 Find the ID in the `ID:` text inside the credentials viewer.
+- **`overrideCredentialUsername`** - Override username from credential (boolean, default: false) - Only applies when using credential authentication.
+When enabled, uses the username specified in the host instead of the credential's username.

 ### None Authentication